marbl/metAMOS/docs/content/generictools.rst

 Contributing to metAMOS
 ~~~~~~~~~~~~~~~~~~~~~~
-If you add an assembler or classifier that you believe will benefit the community, please post the required spec file and citation either as a new `issue <https://github.com/marbl/metAMOS/issues?state=open>`_ through a `pull <https://github.com/marbl/metAMOS/pulls>`_ request.
+If you add an assembler or classifier or have alternate assembler parameters that you believe will benefit the community, please post the required spec file and citation either as a new `issue <https://github.com/marbl/metAMOS/issues?state=open>`_ through a `pull <https://github.com/marbl/metAMOS/pulls>`_ request.

 How-to-use
 ----------